salimandre/Metaheuristic-TSP-LSCO/README.md

 ## Large Scale Continuous Optimization

+As we wanted to see how well perform **Particle Swarm Optimization** on different objective functions and in different dimension settings we only used this one algorithm.
+We used the library **Pyswarms** for PSO evaluations.

+For dim 50 we used a budget of 250K evaluations and for dim 500 a budget of 1.25M evaluations.
+We chose our cognitive, social and inertia parameters by performing a **random search** among 100 settings and each setting was evaluated 10 times on the Shifted Sphere function in dim 50.
+We kept these same parameters for every other computations.

+In dim 50 we tried two settings 1000 particles with 250 iterations and 5000 particles with 50 iterations.
+The latter proved to be better on Sphere and Rosenbrock functions.
+In dim 500 we tried the following two settings: 5000 particles with 250 iterations and 10000 particles with 100 iterations but they provided similar results.

+We could observ the **curse of dimensionality** for some functions and domains.
+For Rosenbrock and Sphere the domain is [-100, 100]^D whose volume increases exponentially with the dimension plus the sphere function tends to become shaper and sharper.
+Results could have been improved by taking more particles but it is expensive in RAM and leads to matrix computations in high dimension.
+The library we used was not suited for that.
+Although Pyswarms was able to handle boundary constraints.

 | Code CEC’08 | Name | Dim | Bounds | Min.
 Value | Algo | Particles | Iter. | Evals | Stop.
 Criteria | Cognitive | Social | Inertia | Comput.
 Time (s) | # runs | Mean Value | Median Value | Best Value | Plot |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | F1 | Shifted Sphere | 50 | [−100,100] | -450 | PSO | 5000 | 50 | 250K | n_evals | 0.4 | 0.3 | 0.8 | 1.9 | 25 | 5690.8 | 5540.3 | 2512.7 | <img src="/cec2018/sphere/shifted_sphere_pso_50_bis.png" height="50" width="100"> |